classx/dark-matter/README.md

 - All files are encrypted using GPG
 - Key verification is performed for all operations
 - Database is protected against unauthorized access
-- Original files should be securely deleted after adding to Dark Matter
+- Original files should be securely deleted after adding to the vault

 ## License